Liquor license: Sweden

 Most licenses allow liquor service between 11:00–01:00, but there are exceptions.
 Some restaurants have limited hours on weekdays but are allowed to serve longer on weekends.
 Many dance venues are allowed to serve until 03:00 or 05:00, often combined with the condition that the restaurant has doorman or similar control.

 United Kingdom

 Throughout the United Kingdom, the sale of alcohol is only authorized for pubs, restaurants, shops, and other premises that are officially licensed by the local authority.
-The individual responsible for the premises must also hold a personal licence.
-Premises licences can be categorized into two different kinds:
+The individual responsible for the premises must also hold a personal license.
+Premises licenses can be categorized into two different kinds: